bitwarden/help/_articles/miscellaneous/auto-fill-android.md

 **3. bitwarden is using a lot of my device's battery power.**

 Unfortunately Android accessibility services can be fairly resource intensive on certain devices.
 We provide a few alternative auto-fill modes that can help reduce battery consumption.
-You can find these under bitwarden's Settings &rarr; Features menu.
+You can find these under bitwarden's Settings &rarr; Options menu.